-Accessible and with walking routes aplenty, generally speaking, the Brecon Beacons provides an easier alternative to wild Snowdonia at this time of year.
-And with a little rainfall which, let’s face it, we’re all but guaranteed, Waterfall country will be one of the most breath-taking places to be.
+Accessible and with walking routes aplenty, the Brecon Beacons National Park provides an easier alternative to wild Snowdonia at this time of year.
+And with a little rainfall which we’re all but guaranteed, Waterfall country will be one of the most breath-taking places to be.
 Pounding torrents spill from on high in the steep, tree-lined gorges of the Fforest Fawr Geopark.
-There are many routes to choose from, with a good path network and almost all of the higher ground is open access countryside.
+There are many routes to choose from, with a good path network and almost all the higher ground is open access countryside.

 Nearby YHA: YHA Brecon Beacons

-Finally to our most accessible route, the level circular around the three mountain pools of Tarn Hows.
-As to what makes it a great winter walk, well this is one of Lakeland’s most popular spots so firstly, if you visit in the colder months you can more easily avoid the crowds.
+Finally, to the most accessible walk on our list.
+The level is circular around the three mountain pools of Tarn Hows.
+As to what makes it a great winter route, well this is one of Lakeland’s most popular spots.
+If you visit in the colder months, you can more easily avoid the crowds.
 Plus, when the water freezes and the surrounding hills are dusted with snow, it’s a sight to set spirits soaring.